carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

     - world.io/img3
 ```

-When we are trying to copy `other.registry.io/main-bundle` to `registry.acme.io/main-bundle` we will have to find all
+When a user tries to copy `other.registry.io/main-bundle` to `registry.acme.io/main-bundle` `imgpkg` will have to find
-the OCI Images that are part of this bundle.
-Given that we no longer can assume that a given OCI Image is in the
+all the OCI Images that are part of this bundle.
+Before this proposal `imgpkg` could assume that any particular OCI
-original location, or the same Repository as the bundle we will have to store that information somewhere.
+Image could be found in one of the following locations:

+1. Bundle Repository we are copying from
+1. Original location of the OCI Image (if the bundle was never copied)

+After this feature is implemented `imgpkg` cannot assume the location of the OCI Image in question, since these Bundle
+might or might not have been copied and changed the location where the OCI Images are stored.
+An example of this can be
+found next

 1. Create the nested-bundle-2 with the following ImagesLock file
    ```yaml